ro-ka/node-500px/README.md

 });
 ```

-Choose on of the funtions to get photos:
+Choose one of the funtions to get photos (arguments optional):

 * `getById (photo_id, arguments, callback)`
 * `getByUsername (username, arguments, callback)`